cguttweb/nuxt-portfolio-blog/content/posts/2022-06-02-frontend-mentor-challenges.md

 The challenges vary from newbie for those just starting out with coding to advanced using APIs so far I have completed some challenges ranging from newbie to intermediate and I will attempt some of the more advanced challenges once I feel more confident in my javascript.
 I have learnt to think mobile first and learnt more about CSS grid and have used some SCSS in most of my projects.

 I'm currently working on a couple of challenges including the space tourism multi page website which I intend to create two versions.
 One using the base HTML as initially provided and one using vue so I take advantages of using single file components (SFCs) and breaking the site down into individual components and make things more granular and reusable.
 There is an associated course on scrimba I will take a look at to see the approach that has been taken and compare to how I have approached it.

 All of my completed and in progress challenges are hosted on github and deployed on [vercel](https://vercel.com/), but there are several alternatives available including netlify.

-If you are looking to develop your frontend skills or simply practice some challenges I'd highly recommend frontend mentors.
+If you are looking to develop your frontend skills or simply practice some challenges I'd highly recommend frontend mentors so check the site out.